mflatt/expander/README.txt

    a linklet-based Racket.
 Be sure to increment the target Racket version if you change the serialization of syntax objects or the linklet protocol.

+   When you `make`, then "startup.inc" will be automatically compiled to bytecode for for embedding into the Racket executable.
+If you change the expander in a way that makes existing compiled files invalid, be sure to update "schvers.h".
+(Updating "schvers.h" is important both for bytecode files and the makefile/preprocessor dance that generates the bytecode version of the expander itself.)

 ----------------------------------------